Vasilis Dimitriadis: AEK Athens

 On 6 November 1991 Dimitriadis scored the decider goal in the home match against Spartak Moscow, which gave AEK the 2–1 win and the qualification to the third round of the UEFA Cup.
 On 12 April 1992 he scored a hat-trick against Panachaiki in a 5–1 home win in the league.
 2 matchdays later he scored another hat-trick, this time in the 6–0 victory at home against Panionios.
 In his first season with the yellow-blacks Dimitriadis helped his team win the league scoring 28 goals, finishing the season as the top scorer.

 On 13 September 1992 Dimitriadis scored 4 goals in the 5–1 win against Athinaikos.
 On 21 October 1992 he scored the winner with a beautiful header in the home win against PSV Eindhoven for the second round of the UEFA Champions League.
 On 29 November 1992 he scored all three goals of his team against PAOK in a 3–1 home win.
 He scored another hat-trick on 25 April 1993 against Apollon Athens in a 3–0 victory at home.
 Dimitriadis got to repeat the success of his first season by winning another league title and emerging as the top scorer, this time with 33 goals, winning the European Silver shoe, with one goal less of the first Ally McCoist of Rangers.

 In the summer of 1993 his contract expired when his career was at its peak but the proposals did not manage to come after Dimitriadis agreed with Dimitris Melissanidis within 5 minutes to renew his contract.
 However, from this point on his career at AEK was starting to decline.
 In the following season he scored only 11 goals, nevertheless he won the third league title in a row.
 On 20 April 1994, he entered the Cup final against Panathinaikos in the 60th minute and scored 17 minutes later, in a match that ended 3–3 after extra time and went to penalty shoot-out and with Dimitriadis missing his penalty, AEK lost the title and together the chance to win the domestic double.

 In the summer of 1994, the additions of Saravakos, Ketsbaia and Kostis in the team's offense made the competition difficult for Dimitriadis who managed to score 8 goals in the league.
 The following season, all his appearances were as a substitution, usually entering the pitch in last minutes of the match scoring just one league goal.
 He added two more trophies in his collection winning the Cup and the Super Cup.
 Dimitriadis played a total of 5.5 years with AEK, winning 3 championships in a row, 1 Cup and 1 Super Cup.
-In the summer of 1996, AEK acquired Demis Nikolaidis from Apollon Athens in which Dimitriadis was said to be one the exchanges for the transfer.
-Confused, he requested to leave the club, but then owner and president of AEK, Trochanas stated that the whole case was a misunderstanding.
+In the summer of 1996, AEK acquired Demis Nikolaidis from Apollon Athens in which Dimitriadis was rummored to be one the exchanges for the transfer.
+Confused, he requested to leave the club, but owner and president of AEK, Trochanas stated that the whole case was a misunderstanding.